Join us at One to One Monaco: 15 Years of Innovation Serving the Retail Sector

 • Click & Collect

-Fewer unpleasant surprises.
+Fewer unwelcome surprises.
 More secure sales.

 The Mr Suricate no-code solution Mr Suricate you to:

-• It is up to the business teams to create test scenarios
+• Business teams to create test scenarios

-• Let the tech teams focus on development
+• Tech teams to focus on development

-3. Cross-platform and omnichannel
+3. Cross-platform and Omnichannel

 Mr Suricate you to test these cross-functional workflows, including on:

-• different browsers
+• various browsers

 • real-world environments

-• various network conditions
+• varied network conditions

-Quality shouldn't stop at the web page.
+Quality must not be limited to the web page.

-4. Bringing Business and Tech Together Around Quality
+4. Reconciling Business and Tech through Quality

-4. Bringing Business and Tech Together Around Quality
+4. Reconciling Business and Tech through Quality

-Highlight: Feedback Session with Boulanger
+Highlight: Experience Feedback with Boulanger

-How to proceed:
+How to transition:

-• an end-of-cycle review to collective accountability.
+• from end-of-cycle control to collective accountability.

 Quality as a Sustainable Competitive Advantage

-Retail has become a precision sport.
+Retail has evolved into a precision discipline.

 Software quality is no longer a cost center.

-Above all, it's a sustainable differentiator.
+And above all, it is a sustainable differentiator.

 See you in Monaco

-If you would like to:
+If you are looking to:

-• Speed up your deployments
+• Accelerate your deployments

-• Reduce the pressure on your teams
+• Reduce the burden on your teams